 If a toddler is inviting you to play, who are you to say no?

-They forgive so quickly and can go from screaming fury to sheer delight in thirty seconds flat.
+They forgive so quickly and can go from screaming fury to sheer delight in 30 seconds flat.
 They don’t hold grudges and when they’re happy, they’re happy with their whole body and it’ll often burst out in the form of a dance—a dance so uninhibited and joyful it’ll make you wish you had never grown up.

 Life is never boring with a toddler.
 A toddler will wake you up with a poke in the eyeball, spend the day destroying everything they touch, completely ignore every and any attempt you make to stop them, hurl themselves down when you innocently ask what they want for dinner, and go to bed when they very well feel like it.
 But it’s impossible to stay angry with toddlers because they’re dangerously cute and endlessly hilarious.